Open Accessibility Menu

 What is a mammogram?

-Note: Do not wear deodorant, lotion or powder to your mammogram appointment.
+Note: Try to avoid wearing deodorant, lotion or powder to your mammogram appointment.
 These items can show on an x-ray and confuse the findings.
+Please advise your technologist if you need a wipe to remove these from your body prior to your exam.

 Will it hurt?